kwonus/Quelle/Quelle-AVX.md

 | *use*    | Settings Block   | initial  | ***[ #label ]*** or<br/>***[ #id ]***      | **no**: only one macro is permitted per block            |
 | *filter* | Scoping Block    | post     | ***< scope***                              | yes (e.g. ***< Genesis 3 < Revelation 1-3***)            |
 | *use*    | Scoping Block    | post     | **<** ***#label***  or<br/>**<** ***#id*** | **no**: only one macro is permitted per block            |

+**Table 1-1** - Summary of actions expressible in the Selection Criteria segment of a Selection/Search imperative statement

 Two mutually exclusive optional directives can be issued following the selection criteria.